 Internally, the scrotum possesses a connective tissue capsule, which is divided by approximately 200 walls.
 Thus, a large number of chambers are formed.
 These chambers hold the seminiferous tubules, which can be recognized as a bundle and exit into the excretory duct.
 These passages are a web-like complex system called the rete testis.

 The seminiferous tubules are lined with the germinal epithelium which, in turn, is surrounded by connective tissue.
 Within the germinal epithelium are the so called Sertoli cells.
 Additionally, the maturing gametes are located here which later develop into the sperm cells.
 The Sertoli cells’ main function is to nourish the developing sperm cells.
 Without them, the body’s immune system would attack the sperm cells.
 Equally important are the Leydig cells whose task is to produce testosterone.

 Spermatogenesis describes the process of producing spermatozoa, the male germ cells.
 The process is initiated during the initial stage of puberty and occurs in the seminiferous tubules of the testes.
 Thereby, the spermatozoa undergo various stages of development.
 It is a continuous process, similar to the oocytes maturation in women.

 Development Stages of the Spermatozoa

 An anatomical requirement for the spermatogenesis is the presence of the seminiferous tubules.
-They develop during puberty under the presence of the hormone FSH.
+They develop during puberty under the presence of the follicle stimulating hormone (FSH).
 The FSH binds to the sertoli cells, triggering the production of various mediators which, in turn, stimulate the spermatogenesis.